 The steep graduation A-line bob haircut is stacked and inverted to make thin tresses appear bulkier.
 The back area has shorter layers, and the strands get longer toward the front.
 According to stylist Heather Mancias of Texas, women should keep it short and stacked for volume.

-This inverted and jagged short bob for thin hair is a classic cut and works well with all textures and face shapes.
+An inverted and jagged short bob for thin hair is a classic cut and works well with all textures and face shapes.
 When styling, this requires little to no effort.
 It goes well with a sleek style or a wavy one.

 Short and Texturized Bob on Thin Tresses